A. R. Johnson Health Science and Engineering Magnet High School

-Augustus R. Johnson Health Science and Engineering Magnet Middle and High School is a public seven-year magnet school in downtown Augusta, Georgia, United States, drawing students from grades six through twelve from all parts of Richmond County.
+Augustus R. Johnson Health Science and Engineering Magnet Middle and High School is a public seven-year magnet school in downtown Augusta, Georgia, United States.
+It draws students from grades six through twelve from all parts of Richmond County.

 Academics

 A. R. Johnson is accredited by the Georgia Accrediting Commission and the Southern Association of Colleges and Schools.

 Aside from the standard college preparatory academic courses, Johnson offers specialized training in health sciences and engineering, and the opportunity for vocational training and dual high school/college enrollment for health science students.
 The school has consistently been regarded as one of the best in Georgia, regularly ranking among the top three best schools in the state.

 Awards and recognition

 The school received the Blue Ribbon Award in 2003 and received the 2005, 2006, and 2007 Georgia Achievement Platinum Award.
 In 2007 and 2009, it received a silver medal and was listed as one of the top schools in the nation by U.S. News & World Report.